BenPyle/BenPyle.github.io/nim/nim_explainer.md

 The following explanation is adapted and borrows heavily from Tom Ferguson's notes, <https://www.math.ucla.edu/~tom/Game_Theory/comb.pdf>.

 Nim is an example of a <b>take-away game</b>, and of the larger class of combinatorial games.
 This game clearly has perfect information and no stochastic elements, so we know who wins based on the initial position.
-It is solved, which explains why you can't win if the computer plays second.
+It is solved, which explains why you can't win unless you play perfectly (or at all if you move first given the set-up).

 ## Mind your N's and P's